December 2019 / Move-Out

-May 2018 / Move-Out
+May 2019 / Move-Out

-Graduating Seniors are required to move out by noon on Monday, May 21, 2018.>
+- Graduating seniors are required to move out by 12:00 PM (noon) on Monday, May 20, 2019.

 Move Out Procedures

-Students must leave campus 24 hours after their last exam or by 12pm (noon) on Sunday, May 13, 2018.
+Students must leave campus 24 hours after their last exam or by 12:00 PM (noon) on Sunday, May 12, 2019.
 Only graduating seniors and students approved for May Transition Housing may remain in campus housing past closing.

-Vacating requires that you move out, remove all your belongings from your residence and lounge, and return your key.
-Students who do not comply with regulations regarding the vacating of rooms will be subject to both of the following:
+Vacating requires that you move-out, remove all your belongings from your residence and community room, and return your key to your RHO.

-Students are responsible for the following tasks:
+Prior to move-out, students are responsible for the following:

-Please dispose of recyclables properly
+Please dispose of trash and recyclables properly.

 Returning Your Key

-- If we do not receive a key from you by May 25, 2018, you will be charged $200 for a lost key.
+Do not leave your key with your roommate, RA, Community Director, or another Hoya.
+If we do not receive a key from you by May 24, 2019, you will be charged $200 for a lost key.

 To appeal a lost key charge, you will need to produce the receipt you received when you returned your key.
-The last day to appeal this charge is August 15th.
-Send appeals to firstname.lastname@example.org with your name, room assignment, student ID number and a copy of your key receipt.
+The last day to appeal this charge is July 19, 2019.
+Send appeals to firstname.lastname@example.org with your name, Spring 2019 room assignment, GOCard number, and a copy of your key receipt.

-- Your RA or Community Director will perform a final inspection of your space after all residents have left.
+A member of the Residential Living team will perform a final inspection of your space after all residents have left.